Swarnendu0123/pokedex_img_converter/CONTRIBUTING.md

    ```
    git push origin feature/your-feature-name
    ```
+8. If you are adding any feature try to update the README.md, explaining your new feature.

-8. Open a pull request to the `main` branch of the original repository.
+9. Open a pull request to the `main` branch of the original repository.
 Provide a detailed description of your changes and the problem you're solving.

 ## Code of Conduct